passle/passle-sync-umbraco/README.md

 ### 🤝 Helper Methods

-The models returned by the queries described above include various helper methods in addition to all the properties contained in the document type.
+The [PasslePost](./docs/PassleSync.Core.Models.Content.Umbraco.PasslePost.md) and [PassleAuthor](./docs/PassleSync.Core.Models.Content.Umbraco.PassleAuthor.md) models returned by the queries described above include various helper methods in addition to all the properties contained in the document type.
 Here are some examples:

 ```csharp
 var featuredPost = _passleHelperService.GetPosts().FeaturedOnPasslePage(true).Execute().Items.FirstOrDefault();